dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 ## Code-specific notes

-### Code-smell

-This class is an anti-pattern.
-If you are going to integrate this code into a more permanent code-base, then I highly recommend refactoring it into smaller chunks of single-responsibility and just using what you need.

-I've set it up this way, however, for two reasons:

-- To provide a succinct demonstration&#8212;and cheat sheet&#8212;for anyone looking to create VBA-to-AS400 glue applications

-- To provide an drop-in resource for a relative beginner, who needs something practical quickly but may not be able to easily follow the flow of multiple of classes working in tandem.

-It isn't because I'm a bad coder.
-Honest :)

 ### Regarding use of the Long data type

 When handling client-side I/O, the iSeries automation objects prefers the Long data type when handling numerical values.